 The British English lessons in the Britlish Library are full of multimedia content in the form of videos, audio files, animations, and engaging image files.
 This multimedia content makes learning British English much more fun and engaging than simply reading text in a book.

-Here are three random British English lessons taken from the 230 British English lessons currently in the Britlish Library.
-I add new lessons every week, so be sure to bookmark this page.
+Here are some random British English lessons taken from the 230 British English lessons currently in the Britlish Library.
+I add new lessons regularly, so be sure to bookmark this page.
 Sign up for a free membership and you will get an email each time I add a new lesson to the library.

 I have categorised the lessons in the Britlish library into the following categories: English in Use lessons, Exams and Tests lessons, Grammar lessons, Humour lessons, Idioms lessons, Information lessons, Literature lessons, Phrasal Verbs lessons, Sounds British Pronunciation lessons, Spelling lessons, Vocabulary lessons, Writing lessons, Sounds Rude lessons, and more.

 You can select all of the lessons in each of the random categories by clicking on any of the images below.

 If you are preparing for one of the internationally recognised exams such as IELTS, or the exams from Cambridge Assessment English, or Trinity, then the lessons in this category will be very useful to your studies.
 If you simply want to test your English abilities in and see how you are progressing in your studies of English as a second or foreign language, then the tests in this category will help you.
 You can test your abilities in English by seeing if you make the same mistakes that advanced users of English or even proficient users of English make.
 There's also an English level test with a hundred questions to test your general level of English.
 Don't be afraid of making mistakes, as it's through mistakes that we improve in anything we do, including learning English.